 5.2.3.6.1 General

-This service is for allowing NEF to provision of information which can be used for the UE in 5GS.
+This service is for allowing NEF / trusted AF to provision of information which can be used for the UE in 5GS.

 Parameter Provision data types used in the Nudm_ParameterProvision Service are defined in Table 5.2.3.6.1-1 below.